Investing and financial advice

 ASIC regulates Australian companies, financial markets, financial services organisations and professionals who deal and advise in investments.

 As the financial services regulator, we license and monitor financial services businesses to ensure that they operate efficiently, honestly and fairly.
-These businesses typically deal in superannuation, managed funds, shares and company securities, derivatives and insurance.
+These businesses typically deal in superannuation, managed investment schemes, shares and company securities, derivatives and insurance.

 As the markets regulator, we assess how effectively authorised financial markets are complying with their legal obligations to operate fair, orderly and transparent markets.
 We also supervise trading on Australia’s domestic licensed equity, derivatives and futures markets.

 We investigate suspected breaches of the law, issue infringement notices, ban people from providing financial services, seek civil penalties from the courts, and undertake prosecutions.

 ASIC regulates investment providers, advisers and products, and through our Moneysmart website, provides guidance on choosing a financial adviser and what to expect when you work with a financial adviser.

 You can also search the financial advisers register to find out where an adviser has worked, their qualifications, training, memberships of professional bodies and what products they can advise on.